ewoodhead/npa-hierarchy/README.md

 $ cd ~/quicklisp/local-projects/
 $ git clone https://github.com/ewoodhead/npa-hierarchy
 ```
 (Or download it wherever you like and copy it to ~/quicklisp/projects or create a symlink there.)
 At this point you should be able to use Quicklisp to load the npa-hierarchy library, which will pull in a few other libraries it depends on.
-A simple test session maximising CHSH should look something like this:
+A simple test session, starting SBCL in a terminal, loading the library, and maximising CHSH should look something like this:
 ```
 $ rlwrap sbcl --noinform
 * (ql:quickload :npa-hierarchy)
-;; Info about packages being loaded snipped.
+;; Info about all the packages being loaded omitted.
 * (in-package :npa-user)

 #<PACKAGE "NPA-USER">